AdobeDocs/commerce-php/src/pages/coding-standards/technical-guidelines.md

 ### 6.1.
 All layers

 6.1.1.
-Application SHOULD be structured in compliance with the [CQRS principle].
+Application SHOULD be structured in compliance with the [CQRS principle](https://martinfowler.com/bliki/CQRS.html).

 6.1.2.
 Every application layer (Presentation, Service Contracts, Data Access)
     MUST process (handle or re-throw) exceptions of the underlying layer.